csupsup/BronchocelaTaxo/README.md

-# A comprehensive, archipelago-wide taxonomic re-assessment of the genus Bronchocela (Squamata: Agamidae) in the Philippines, with descriptions of three new species
+This repository contains the code and supplemental data used in our taxonomic reassessment of the genus Bronchocela (Squamata: Agamidae) in the Philippines

-Authors: Christian E. Supsup, Kier Mitchel E. Pitogo, Perry L. Wood Jr., and Rafe M. Brown

-Manuscript submitted to Herpetological Monographs for review.